-(We’ll have more on subject lines soon – for now make sure you download the 100 Most Opened Subject Lines PDF here)
+(We’ll have more on subject lines soon; download the 100 Most Opened Subject Lines PDF here.)

-At the end of the day, you need to appeal to the prospect and make them interested or curious enough to open the email.
+You must appeal to the prospect and interest them to open the email.

-The FTC says that you have to adequately describe what is in the email, although that’s pretty vague.
-Something as simple as ‘New Stuff’ does technically describe what’s in the email…
+The FTC says you must adequately describe what is in the email, although that’s pretty vague.
+Something as simple as ‘New Stuff’ technically explains what’s in the email…

 Elements of a great subject line include: